-• The inclusion of the 'Changing Places' ablution and storage block with a current design and install estimate of \$250,000.
-This is to be brought forward from Stage 2 to Stage 1 to provide ablutions to the expanded court area and to enable operational efficiencies,

-• The Design and Construction of an additional multi-user court with an estimated cost of \$250,000; and
+- The inclusion of the 'Changing Places' ablution and storage block with a current design and install estimate of \$250,000.
+This is to be brought forward from Stage 2 to Stage 1 to provide ablutions to the expanded court area and to enable operational efficiencies, whereby the JD Hardie Building would not have to be opened to provide toilet access afterhours; and - The Design and Construction of an additional multi-user court with an estimated cost of \$250,000.